IslamHassan/socialsecuritynumber/README.md

 Also, we add check for number of digits of social security number (10).
 More info about social security numbers is here https://sv.wikipedia.org/wiki/Personnummer_i_Sverige

-# Pull down and run the Docker container
+# Pull down and run the Docker container:
 ----------------------------------------
+## pull the image:
+docker pull islamabdeen/social-security-number-container:latest

+## run the image:
+docker run -i -t islamabdeen/social-security-number-container:latest

+### the application will run automatically as below:
+Please enter social security number:
+8112189876
+social security number entered is: 8112189876

+result True

+### run the image again to use the application again
+docker run -i -t islamabdeen/social-security-number-container:latest Please enter social security number:
+8112189875
+social security number entered is: 8112189875

+result False